Year 1 - Semester 1

 2

-You will be introduced to common nursing skills, including obtaining an electrocardiogram and capnogram, measuring blood pressure and oxygen saturation, performing cardiopulmonary resuscitation (CPR) and needle aspirates.
-These skills will be utilized during second year clinical rotations and senior practicum.
+You will be introduced to common nursing skills, including urine collection, fine needle aspirates, electrocardiography, capnography, measuring blood pressure and oxygen saturation, intubation, and performing cardiopulmonary resuscitation (CPR).

 Credit Units: 2